Ace1928/ollama_toolkit/README.md

 - 📊 **Embeddings Support**: Easy creation and manipulation of embeddings
 - 🧪 **Well-Tested**: Comprehensive test suite for reliability

+## EIDOSIAN Excellence
+Every part of this toolkit embraces Eidosian Principles, ensuring:
+- Precision for style, humor for clarity
+- A seamless flow in usage
+- Self-awareness to continually refine your process

 ## Installation

 ### Prerequisites